0xSpaceShard/starknet-devnet/website/docs/postman.md

 A running L1 node is **not** required for this operation.

+The L2 target entrypoint must be an `l1_handler`.

 :::

 Sends a mock transactions to L2, as if coming from L1, without the need for running L1.
-The deployed L2 contract address `l2_contract_address` and `entry_point_selector` must be valid, otherwise a new block will not be created.
+The target L2 contract's address must be provided to `l2_contract_address` and the `entry_point_selector` must refer to a public method of the target contract.
+The method must be annotated with `l1_handler`, otherwise an `ENTRYPOINT_NOT_FOUND` error may be returned.
 The `l1_transaction_hash` property is optional and, if provided, enables future `starknet_getMessagesStatus` requests with that hash value provided.

-Normally `nonce` is calculated by the L1 Starknet contract and it is used in L1 and L2.
-In this case, it needs to be provided manually.
+In regular (non-mocking) L1-L2 interaction, `nonce` is determined by the L1 Starknet contract.
+In this mock case, it is up to the developer to set it.

 ```
 POST /postman/send_message_to_l2